fynnwilliam/news_ticker/README.md

  `cmake ../`
  `make`

-and to run the program, you may `./slide`
+and to run the program, you may `./slide message to be displayed`
+Kindly replace _message to be displayed_ with  the actual message you want to show.